bioidiap/bob/doc/index.rst

  Bob
 =======================

-Bob is a free signal-processing and machine learning toolbox originally developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
+Bob_ is a free signal-processing and machine learning toolbox originally developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.

 The toolbox is written in a mix of `Python`_ and `C++`_ and is designed to be both efficient and reduce development time.
-It is composed of a reasonably large number of `packages`_ that implement tools for image, audio & video processing, machine learning and pattern recognition.
+It is composed of a reasonably large number of `packages`_ that implement tools for image, audio & video processing, machine learning & pattern recognition, and a lot more task specific packages.

 .. todolist::